-A couple of years ago, the cloud was meant for big business, and small and medium-sized enterprises used in-house servers.
-In–house server(s) that were physically located in the workplace to host applications, file sharing, and other office essentials.
+A few years ago, the cloud was a more attractive option for large enterprises, while small and medium-sized businesses often used in-house servers.
+In–house server(s) that were physically located in the workplace tended to host applications do file sharing and other office essentials.
 In-house servers are still a viable option for small businesses and startups, but trending toward more people beginning with the cloud.

 There is a growing trend towards businesses of all sizes and industries moving to the cloud.
 Here are the advantages and disadvantages of the cloud.

-- Scalability: you can add more storage and memory to your solution to meet your changing business needs.
-Also, in the cloud platform, you pay for what you use.
+- Scalability: If you grow quickly, you can add more storage or memory to meet your changing business needs.
+Also, the cloud platform is, pay for what you use.
 If you need less capacity, you can turn things back down.

-- Virtual access is easier: with servers in the cloud, it is easier for employees to access data remotely from anywhere anytime as long as they have internet connectivity.
+- Virtual access is easier: with servers in the cloud, it is easier for employees to access data remotely from anywhere, anytime, as long as they have internet connectivity.

-Given the breakdown above, an onsite server allows you physical control over your server and keeps critical data in-house.
-You can upgrade your server to meet your business needs.
-However, the initial cost of setting up the server and other hardware are can be expensive when coupled with maintenance and upgrading expenses.
-You may also pay for IT support when need be.
+An onsite server allows you physical control over your server and keeps critical data in-house.
+However, the initial cost of setting up the server, licensing, more can be expensive when coupled with maintenance and upgrading expenses.

-On the other side, when you move to the cloud, your upfront costs are negligible, and you enjoy scalability.
-If you have several virtual workers, a cloud solution can be valuable.
-You must have a reliable and robust internet connection and be ready to pay monthly fees, which could equal or cost more than an in-house server.
-Also, although there are numerous cloud security options, you must give up your control over data security.
+If you move to the cloud, your upfront costs are negligible, and you enjoy a greater ability to scale.
+A reliable and robust internet connection is required, and be ready to pay monthly fees, which could equal or cost more than an in-house server.

 Should you go for a cloud server or use your in-house server?

-As with many business solutions, there is no direct answer.
+As with many business technology solutions, there is no direct answer.
 The option you choose depends on your business needs and budget.
-The cloud has many advantages, especially with remote access, and dedicated service providers who keep everything running on your behalf.
+The cloud has many advantages, especially remote access and dedicated service providers who keep everything running on your behalf.
 However, depending on your needs, it might not be your best choice.